 Kunal Patni is also ranked 2,848th in the Global Poker Index, with a popularity ranking of 4,533rd.
 His biggest live cash win is $115,819, and his total live earnings are slightly over $469,948.
 Kunal is currently at the no.10 on India All Time Money List whereas his All Time Money List rank is 4,685th making him one of the top-10 Indian most successful poker players.

 Online Poker's popularity in India

 Regarding online gaming or betting, India has emerged as a promising market.
-The online gaming sector in India is undergoing enormous evolution as a result of widespread adoption and advancement in technology, and it has become one of the fastest-growing industries among others.
+The online iGaming sector in India is undergoing enormous evolution as a result of widespread adoption and advancement in technology, and it has become one of the fastest-growing industries among others.

 When it comes to the popularity of online gambling in India, poker is unquestionably the most popular game.

 The development of mobile poker gaming in nations such as the United States, the United Kingdom, China, and Europe has resulted in phenomenal growth.

 The India Poker Championship has been the nation's largest and most influential poker tournament since its inception in 2010.
 The IPC, which is based at offshore casinos in Panjim, Goa, runs every other month throughout the year.

 The sector is taking a large market share of the Indian online gaming industry, thanks to the digital era's rise and stay-at-home orders owing to the COVID pandemic.
 In India, the amount of internet poker players is steadily increasing, with more than 3 million active players at the moment.